tmatthey/GpsWeather/README.md

 # GpsWeather
-Generate weather forcast along a GPS track with given velocity
+Generate weather forcast based yr.no API along a GPS track with given velocity and start time